 To begin with, The Bridges Shopping Centre is the heart Sunderland City Centre.
-Indeed, at 550,000 square feet, it is provides a clean undercover environment for Wearside shoppers.
+Indeed, at 550,000 square feet, it provides a clean undercover environment for Wearside shoppers.
 Furthermore, there are over 100 shops in which to browse at leisure.

 Generally speaking, The Bridges Shopping Centre has some of best shopping facilities available.
 Moreover, there are some great high street shop names including specialist stores and kiosks.
 Also accessible within the centre is the famous Jacky Whites Market.